microsoft/ebpf-for-windows/docs/RingBuffer.md

 OVERLAPPED     *overlapped = NULL;
 DWORD          bytesTransferred = 0;

-// Now loop until terminal error.
+// Now loop until error.
 For(;;) {
   if (!have_data) { // Only wait if we have already caught up.
-    // Wait for rb to notify (or we could spin/poll on have_data condition).
+    // Wait for rb to notify -- or we could spin/poll on *prod_offset > *cons_offset.
     BOOL iocp_status = GetQueuedCompletionStatus(iocp_handle, &bytesTransfered, (LPWORD)&lp_ctx, &overlapped, INFINITE);

     if (NULL == lp_ctx) {